eecs582/eecs582.github.io/project.md

 ### Expectations

-The best outcome for a project well done is that it will be suitable for publication at a major systems conference (*OSDI, SOSP, EuroSys, NSDI, ASPLOS, USENIX ATC*).
+The best outcome for a project is inventing the next Unix (seminal, high-impact work)!
+A more realistic great outcome is that the project will be suitable for publication at a major systems conference (*OSDI, SOSP, EuroSys, NSDI, ASPLOS, USENIX ATC*).
 Indeed, some papers in top systems conference are a result of a course project (e.g., [Infiniswap](https://www.usenix.org/conference/nsdi17/technical-sessions/presentation/gu) was